UserLevelUp/Wiffer/README.md

 The technology will depend on any language or platform that can handle these types of requirements on a windows or linux platform.

 Currently this project is in the idea stages.

+Its basically a mass improvement of Microsoft Steps Recorder.